AdaptechLLC/finapi-webform/docs/Api/WebFormsApi.md

 Get a web form

-Get a web form of the authorized user.<br>Must pass the user's access token.
+Get a web form of the authorized user.<br/><br/>Must pass the user's access token.

 ### Example